 Since I changed jobs and was no longer working in hospitality, it also didn’t work to go clubbing every night and early morning.
 What I didn’t realize was that clubbing that often and for that long, had organically worked as my form of fitness.
 I literally twerked on and off for 5+ hours almost every night of the week.
 Since I knew I wasn’t going to go to the gym, I started taking dance classes as my form of fitness.
 If I wasn’t dancing at a club, I might as well dance in a fun fitness class.

-So back to pole.
+So back to the pole.
 It’s 2015.
 I’ve now made a name for myself in pole dance.
 I’m performing all over the place.
 And I realize a lot of my performances barely involve the pole.
 I was what was then considered a “Floor Fucker.”
 Now they call it “Exotic Pole” and “Low Flow.”
 That’s nice for PR.
+The latter, not the former.
+(Don’t get me started.)
 I prefer “Floor Fucker.”
-In addition to being a “Floor Fucker,” I was an attention whoere.
-I saw so many women only wanted to dance in dimly lit rooms and in the corners…during freestyle portions of my sensual movement class.
+In addition to being a “Floor Fucker,” I was an attention whore.
+I saw so many women who ONLY wanted to dance in dimly lit rooms and in the corners…during freestyle portions of my sensual movement class.
 Me, I wanted all eyes on me and if you needed to turn the lights on brighter to see my ass, do so!
 I wanted a good shot from the photographer.
 I told you, I was dramatic and I’m a child of the theater.

 I guess I must have did my thing because less than a year later, I was invited to join the production company as a resident burlesque dancer touring full time to 20 to 40 cities every three months with audiences in one night ranging from 100 to 1600 people, dancing at venues like Howard Theater, House of Blues New Orleans and the now-gone Santos Party House.